syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Grid-Events.md

 ## Create custom Context Menu using Grid Events

-SfDataGrid allows you to display any custom view like a context menu that can act similar to a pop using the `GridLongPressed` event and `GridTappedEvent` event.
+SfDataGrid allows you to display any custom view like a context menu that can act similar to a pop using the `GridLongPressed` event and `GridTapped` event.

 The following code illustrates how to create a custom context menu using Grid events.

-//Creating custom View for context menu
+//Creating custom View for Context Menu
 {% highlight c# %}
 public class ContextMenu:UIView
 {